Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/geometry/blade.md

 ### Vector methods

-Vectors support all the same methods as general [blades](#blade-methods).
+Vectors have all the same methods as general [blades](#blade-methods).
 Additionally, they have the following method:

 - `:cross(other)` returns the 3D cross product between the vector and another vector `other`, ignoring components other than XYZ